Skip to content

 2. Find the original payment in the Payments section.

-6. Optionally add a note, reference number, and a fee to charge the family.
+7. Optionally add a note, a reference number, and a fee to charge the family.

-You can edit chargebacks and returns after recording them — click the reversal in the payment list to change the amount, note, or reference number.
-Reversals that were entered manually (not processed through the payment processor) can also be deleted.
+You can edit chargebacks and returns after recording them — click the action menu (⋮) on the reversal and select Edit to change the amount, note, or reference number.
+Reversals that were entered manually (not processed through the payment processor) can also be deleted from the same menu.

 Online refunds processed through Campflow cannot be edited or deleted since the money has already been returned.